26-29 Deireadh Fómhair 2018 | 26-29 October 2018

-Achill International Harp Festival, over the October Bank Holiday weekend!
-The Achill International Harp Festival aligns itself with ancient harping traditions by gathering harpers at Samhain to explore, develop and perhaps challenge this beautiful musical form.
-The festival is not only celebrating the harp as our national instrument, our national emblem, it is showcasing the instrument in its international context, with harpers from South America and other parts of Europe.
+Achill International Harp Festival began with a bang in 2016 as a festival not only celebrating the harp as our national instrument, our national emblem, it is showcasing the instrument in its international context, with harpers from South America and other parts of Europe.

-Schools from all over the Island will be involved in the AIHF in various ways to ensure that harp and piping traditions are part of their contemporary experience of Island life.
+Schools from all over the Island are involved in the AIHF in various ways to ensure that harp and piping traditions are part of their contemporary experience of Island life.
 Last year the TY students of Coláiste Pobail Acla volunteered throughout the festival, painted signs and did music projects about the harp.
 All local school children will enjoy a special ‘command’ performance by the visiting artists to Achill.

 Achill is again preparing to welcome music lovers from all over the world to the island over October bank holiday weekend.
 And not only will you experience the best of music, you will also be immersed in culturally rich and beautiful surroundings of our island situated on the Wild Atlantic Way.
 Mark it in the diary!
 Don’t miss it!